FrancisNjuguna/milky/README.md

 # milky
 A Dairy Farm Website.
-Sass, Html, Css, Javascript
+Sass, Html, CSS, Javascript

 This is a dairy farm website fully responsive